jvaikun/starlane/README.md

-# Concord Assault Remake
+# Starlane Runner
-This is the code repository for Concord Assault Remake, by Nightingale Studios
+This is the code repository for Starlane Runner a vertical shmup with Slay The Spire style map/run generation.

 ## Directory structure
-/assets - For raw asset files such as images
 /source - Main directory for the Godot project